 Alfajores come in many sizes and flavors.
 Each region of South America has its own version.
-I like alfajores best when they are freshly made, so that the crisp cookies contrast the soft filling, but many people prefer to wait a couple of days for the cookies to soften, so that the cookie and the filling have the same texture.
+We like alfajores best when they are freshly made so that the crisp cookies contrast the soft filling, but many people prefer to wait a couple of days for the cookies to soften so that the cookie and the filling have the same texture.

 This traditional recipe calls for a touch of Pisco, a South American brandy, in the cookie dough.
 It's optional but adds a nice flavor.
 You can substitute any brandy for the Pisco.

 For an extra special cookie, make your own dulce de leche.

 - 1/2 cup powdered sugar